-Total rent expense under the operating leases on the three hospital facilities with the Trust during 2017, 2016 and 2015 was \$16.0 million, \$15.9 million, and \$15.6 million, respectively.
+Total rent expense under the operating leases on the three hospital facilities with the Trust was \$16.0 million during each of 2018 and 2017 and \$15.9 million in 2016.
 Pursuant to the terms of the three hospital leases with the Trust, we have the option to renew the leases at the lease terms described above by providing notice to the Trust at least 90 days prior to the termination of the then current term.
-We also have the right to purchase the respective leased hospitals at the end of the lease terms or any renewal terms at their appraised fair market value as well as purchase any or all of the three leased hospital properties at the appraised fair market value upon one month's notice should a change of control of the Trust occur.
-In addition, we have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
+We also have the right to purchase the respective leased hospitals at the end of the lease terms or any renewal terms at their appraised fair market value as well as purchase any or all of the three leased hospital to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
+During the second quarter of 2018, we exercised our 5-year renewal option on McAllen Medical Center which extended the lease term on this facility, at the existing lease rate, through December, 2026.

-The table below details the renewal options and terms for each of our three hospital facilities leased from the Trust:
+The table below details the renewal options and terms for each of our three acute care hospital facilities leased from the Trust:

-Annual Minimum Renewal Term Hospital Name Type of Facility Rent End of Lease Term (years) McAllen Medical Center Acute Care \$ 5,485,0 00 December, 2021 10 (a) Wellington Regional Medical Center Acute Care \$ 3,030,0 00 December, 2021 10 (b) Southwest Healthcare System, Inland Valley Campus Acute Care \$ 2,648,0 00 December, 2021 10 (b)
+Annual Minimum Renewal Term Hospital Name Rent End of Lease Term (years) McAllen Medical Center \$ 5,485,000 December, 2026 5 (a) Wellington Regional Medical Center \$ 3,030,000 December, 2021 10 (b) Southwest Healthcare System, Inland Valley Campus \$ 2,648,000 December, 2021 10 (b)

-- (a) We have two 5-year renewal options at existing lease rates (through 2031). - (b) We have two 5-year renewal options at fair market value lease rates (2022 through 2031).
+(a) We have one 5-year renewal option at existing lease rates (through 2031).

+(b) We have two 5-year renewal options at fair market value lease rates (2022 through 2031).